Trading Standards Solicitors

 Throughout the process, businesses need to work with a specialist Trading Standards solicitor.
 JMW's team can provide advice and representation during interviews with the Trading Standards team or any other investigators, and during any criminal prosecutions that result from the investigation.
 We can guide you on the information you are compelled to provide, help to protect your business' interests, and make sure you are treated fairly.
 Contact our Trading Standards lawyers today for advice on building a defence strategy during an investigation.

-• Warnings and advice: For minor or first-time violations, Trading Standards officers may issue warnings, giving the business advice and a chance to rectify the issue.
+• Warnings and advice: For minor or first-time violations, Trading Standards officers may issue warnings to give the business advice and a chance to rectify the issue.
 However, there is no guarantee that this will be the case, and you should prepare for the eventuality that investigators will pursue the strictest course of action available.

-• Penalty notices: In some cases, Trading Standards investigators may issue businesses with civil penalties or penalty notices, which bypass the need for a court appearance or prosecution.
-These are usually issued in response to minor offences such as breaches of consumer protection laws or trading standards regulations.
+• Penalty notices: In some cases, Trading Standards investigators issue businesses with civil penalties or penalty notices, which bypass the need for a court appearance or prosecution.
+These are usually issued in response to minor offences such as breaches of consumer protection laws or Trading Standards regulations.
 The amount of the fine varies depending on the offence, meaning that these are not always fixed penalty notices.

 • Prosecution: More serious offences can result in a criminal prosecution.
 If a business is prosecuted and found guilty, it may face penalties that include fines, compensation orders to repay affected consumers, and other court-imposed sanctions.